Waiting for Bus 6

 Alex

-Maybe he gives up and we run out of lines.
+Maybe the writer gives up and we run out of lines.

 Blake